FranciscoMoretti/site/content/tag/typescript.md

 tag: TypeScript

 title: The TypeScript Guide - The language for modern web development
 description: Learn all about TypeScript, the language that powers modern web development.
-Discover how TypeScript improves productivity and code quality, and explore its features.
+Discover how TypeScript improves productivity and code quality.
 date: 2023-07-07
 image:
 ---